-- (i) Securing patent protection for the Company's intellectual property.
-The Company has filed a patent application on its core technology, and expects to receive notification from the U.S. Patent and Trademark Office before the end of 2006 as to whether a patent will be granted. - (ii) Development of new applications for the Company's technology and pursuit of new markets and market segments that will utilize the technology. - (iii) Ongoing patent research and writing relating to the evolution of the Company's technology and its product application(s) as the Company's technology is tested and refined.
+(i) Securing patent protection for the Company's intellectual property.
+The Company has filed three patent applications on its core technology, and expects to receive notification from the U.S. Patent and Trademark Office sometime in 2007 as to whether a patent or patents will be granted.

+(ii) Development of new applications for the Company's technology and pursuit of new markets and market segments that will utilize the technology.

+(iii) Ongoing patent research and writing relating to the evolution of the Company's technology and its product application(s) as the Company's technology is tested and refined.